SoorajModi/soorajmodicom/README.md

 # SoorajModi.com

-This is the code for my official website [soorajmodi.com](soorajmodi.com).
-Written in React.js in TypesScript, alongside tailwind.css.
+This is the code for my official website [soorajmodi.com](https://soorajmodi.com).
+Written in React.js in TypeScript, alongside tailwind.css.

 ## How to run